dotnet/machinelearning-samples/modelbuilder/readme.md

 ## Improve

-**Train for a longer time, add more data or learn more on the web** There are a few things you can try to
+**Train for a longer time, add more data or learn more on the web** There are a few things you can try to improve your model performance
+* Train for a longer period of time during the train phase.
+This will provide Automated ML to try out more trainers and find you a better model for your ML scenario
+* Sometimes the amount of data or quality of data is not sufficient to train a high quality ML Model.
+Try adding more data for Model Builder to operate on.
+In case of classification tasks, you can make sure that their is good amount of data available per classification category

 ## Issues
 Please file any issues you observer with the Model Builder extension @ the https://github.com/dotnet/machinelearning repo